oicr-gsi/shesmu/language.md

 The number of hits to each monitoring clause will be output via Prometheus.
 The name, which will be exported as `shesmu_user_fastqc`, must be unique in the program.
-After the name is the help test.
+After the name is the help text.
 Inside the braces, labels can be specified; the values must be strings.

 ## Types